kusterlab/topas-pipeline/README.md

 For a pipeline run on ~1,000 samples runtime is ... and requires xxx gb memory

-For a pipeline run on xxx samples runtime is ... and requires xxx gb memory
+For a pipeline run on 170 samples (CPTAC UCEC dataset) runtime is 1.2 hours and requires 30 GB memory

 ## Configuration